 Burns can happen when the skin is exposed to heat (from fire or hot liquids), electricity, corrosive chemicals, or radiation (UV rays from the sun or tanning beds, or radiation treatments).
 Burns are classified as follows, according to the severity of tissue damage:

-- First degree burns -- affect only the outer layer of the skin (epidermis), causing pain and redness.
+- First-degree burns affect only the outer layer of the skin (epidermis), causing pain and redness.
+The prototype is mild sunburn.

 Signs and Symptoms

-Signs and symptoms of burns are different depending on how severe the burn is (as described above).
+Signs and symptoms of burns are different depending on the severity of the burn.
 Your doctor will evaluate the extent of the burn (the amount of skin or body surface area that the burn covers) to assess the risk for complications, such as infection, dehydration, and disfigurement.

-People who get burned are very prone to infection.
-It can be hard to tell if a minor burn is infected because the skin surrounding a burn is usually red and may become warm to the touch -- both of which are also signs of infection.
+People who get burned are vulnerable to infection.
+It can be hard to tell if a minor burn is infected because the skin surrounding a burn is usually red and may become warm to the touch, both of which are also signs of infection.
 Any change in the appearance of a burn, or in the way that the person feels, should be brought to the attention of a doctor.
 Potential signs of infection include:

 - Change in color of the burnt area or surrounding skin